kosli-dev/cli/docs.kosli.com/content/getting_started/part_4_artifacts.md

 ## Report artifacts

-To report an artifact you need either the artifact available while running reporting command, and use `--artifact-type` flag to make it possible for the tool to calculate the fingerprint OR you need a fingerprint of the artifact calculated separately using [kosli fingerprint](/client_reference/kosli_fingerprint/) command.
-You also need to provide the name of the Kosli pipeline you want to report to.
+To report an artifact to Kosli, you need its SHA256 fingerprint.
+You can either provide the fingerprint yourself, or let Kosli CLI calculate it for you.
+You also need to provide the name of the Kosli pipeline you want to report the artifact to.

-You also should provide long enough git history so Kosli can generate a list of commits that are part of the new artifact (that means at least until the commit of the previously built artifact).
-If you use shallow clone in your CI Kosli won't be able to generate the list but the command will NOT fail.
+You also should have long enough git history in your local git repo clone to let Kosli calculate the artifact's changelog (the list of commits that are part of the new artifact that created the previous artifact in the same Kosli pipeline).
+If you use shallow clone in your CI, Kosli won't be able to generate the changelog but the artifact reporting will NOT fail.
+Kosli collects the changelog commits on best-effort bases.

-Fingerprint (sha256 checksum of the file/directory/docker image) of the artifact will be stored in Kosli.
+The fingerprint (sha256 checksum of the file/directory/docker image) of the artifact will be stored in Kosli.
 The fingerprint can't be changed, it becomes a unique identifier of the artifact in Kosli, used - among other things - to connect it with the recorded environment.
 Fingerprints of all the running artifacts, recorded with Kosli CLI are also stored and compared with fingerprints of the artifacts you have built and reported to Kosli so you always know if you're running things you have no provenance of.

 Some of the required flags will be automatically resolved if you're using one of the [supported CI systems](/getting_started/use_kosli_in_ci_systems/).